There are a myriad of ways to indulge your body in this city; here are our top spots for pampering the body and de-stressing the mind.

 Inside the five star Hotel de Russie is five star oasis of relaxation.
 The azure blue mosaic pool at the hub of the spa is pure understated elegance, and the treatments offered by this pedigree wellness centre are beyond indulgence.
-The extensive range of massage available includes Reiki, a non contact Japanese treatment that works on harmonising energy flow.
+The extensive range of massages available include Reiki, a non contact Japanese treatment that works on harmonising energy flow.
 Beauty treatments start at simple facials, and go all the way to acupressure rituals and de-pigmentation treatments.
 Detoxing packages for the world weary body available and the reinvigorating ‘Gentleman Day’ package, the ultimate splurge for him.
-Other facilities include a salt water hydropool, 6 treatment rooms, a Finnish sauna, a steam room, a relaxation suite, a hair beauty corner and A state-of-the-art gym.
-Continue the relaxation by floating through the 18th century courtyard garden of the hotel, and maybe finish the day with dinner at the restaurant, helmed by the two-Michelin-star chef.
+Other facilities include a salt water hydropool, 6 treatment rooms, a Finnish sauna, a steam room, a relaxation suite, a hair beauty corner and a state-of-the-art gym.
+Continue the relaxation by floating through the 18th century courtyard garden of the hotel, and maybe finish the day with dinner at the restaurant, helmed by the three-Michelin-starred chef.

 Qc Terme Roma